oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 On the last line of the output, we can see the URL that our server is running on http://localhost:8080 (8080 is the port we've chosen in the Heldion config, we'll look at this later)

-  13. Open a Terminal window on the desktop (use the icon *Terminal* or click right on the Linux desktop in the client VM and take the Terminal option)
+  13. Open a Terminal window on the desktop (click right on the Linux desktop in the client VM and take the Terminal option)

-  14. Issue the following **curl** command to test the http://localhost:8080/store/stocklevel REST endpoint
+  14. Issue the following **curl** command to test the REST endpoint

   - ` curl -i -X GET http://localhost:8080/store/stocklevel`